lerna-lite/lerna-lite/README.md

 ### Migration for existing [Lerna](https://github.com/lerna/lerna) users

-Migrating from the original Lerna, should be fairly easy since you just replace Lerna dependency with Lerna-Lite `@lerna-lite/cli`, then install all the commands that you are interested in and that's it.
-The CLI commands and options are the same, except that all commands are optionals (that is the biggest difference with Lerna).
-To install these commands, take a look at the steps shown below:
+Migrating from the original Lerna, should be fairly easy since you simply need to replace your Lerna dependency with Lerna-Lite `@lerna-lite/cli`, then install all the commands that you are interested in and that's it.
+The CLI commands and options are the same.
+The biggest difference compared to Lerna is that you need to install the commands that you are interested in, for that take a look at the steps shown below:

 > **Note** as opposed to Lerna v7 and higher, the `useWorkspace` is **not** enabled by default in Lerna-Lite and we still recommend to use either `useWorkspaces` for Yarn/NPM or use the default `packages` in `lerna.json` for pnpm users.
 The `useWorkspaces` has some drawback since some of the packages could be unrelated to the project releases (ie: website, examples) and for this use case the `packages/*` defined in `lerna.json` could be better (i.e. [Jest](https://github.com/facebook/jest) uses this approach).